 Given these statistics, it’s no surprise that millennials are having a tough time following financial advice.
-But what exactly can they do in order to save their dollars?
+But what exactly can they do to save their dollars?
 Here are few tips that they can follow.

-?
 Either move back home or get a roommate

 Even if you fall for a nice luxury apartment, don’t get it for yourself as this is not the time to splurge.
 Instead look for roommates as splitting utilities and rent is one of the biggest ways in which a millennial can stay in his city, lead an average life and yet save money.
-Although sharing your room with others is an entirely personal decision which you may not feel is right for you, but at the end of the day, when it comes to financial benefit, it is something that’s undeniable.
+Although sharing your room with others is an entirely personal decision that you may not feel is right for you, but at the end of the day, when it comes to the financial benefit, it is undeniable.

-?
-Get yourself a low interest rate credit card
+Get yourself a low-interest rate credit card

-?
-Skip the Starbucks outing
+Skip the Starbucks

-?
 Automate your accounts

 Another way out is to automate all your accounts.
 If you are not much habituated with saving, put your accounts on an auto-pilot so that you can save enough without having to remember the date of saving.
 The pre-fixed amount will automatically be transferred from your checking account to your savings account.